Kalaripayattu: Weaponry and armour

-Traditions and methods of teaching of Kalaripayattu varied between different regions of Kerala.
+Training ground

 Kalaripayattu is taught in a specialized training ground known as a kalari.
 The location and construction of each kalari is built in accordance to Hindu architectural treatises such as the Vastu Shastras along with various religious traditions and customs native to Kerala.
 Specifications are made regarding the physical dimensions of the kalari, how deep the ground in a kalari must be, along with the material that the floor of the kalari must consist of.

 The floor of each kalari consists of red sand which is mixed with specific herbs that are said to aid in the treatment of small wounds suffered during training.
 The directional aspects of kalari construction are also specified, such as the entrance of the kalari facing east, and the location of ritualistic structures such as the Poothara, Ganapatithara, and Guruthara, are to face the west.
 The Poothara ("Flower ground" or "Flower floor" in Malayalam) in a kalari is a seven-step raised platform with a lotus-shaped kumbha or figure, at its apex.
-The seven steps represent the seven dhatu and the kosha of the human body as per Ayurvedic traditions.
+The art uses concepts similar to the ancient Indian medical text, the Ayurveda, and the seven steps represent the seven dhatu and the kosha of the human body as per Ayurvedic traditions.
 The kumbha at the apex of the poothara is said to represent Bhagavathy or the heart of the individual.
 The Ganapatithara ("Ground of Ganapati" in Malayalam) is the area of the kalari that is reserved for the worship of Ganapati, a Hindu deity that is said to be the remover of obstacles.
 The Guruthara ("Ground of the Guru" in Malayalam) is the area of the kalari that is reserved for worship of the Guru of the kalari, who represents the tradition of gurukkals in Kerala who protected and taught Kalaripayattu to the next generation.
 In the Ganapatithara, Ganapati is symbolically invoked by the placing of an otta, or tusk-shaped wooden stick.
 The paduka, or footwear, is placed at the Guruthara to symbolize the life of a gurukkal.
 The presiding deity of Kalaripayattu is said to be Bhadrakali or Bhagavathy.

-Before every training session in the kalari, salutations are provides to the presiding deities and obedience is paid to the kalari temple.
+Before every training session in the kalari, salutations are provided to the presiding deities and obedience is paid to the kalari temple.
 Students apply tilak or tikka on their foreheads and upon the forehead of the idol of the presiding deity using soil from the ground of the kalari.
-The traditional training uniform used in Kalaripayattu is the kachakettal, a loincloth that is either red and white or red and black in colour.
-Along with traditional attire, oral commands, or vaithari, are given by the guru during training sessions, and are given in Sanskrit or Malayalam.